Most people take being able to eat or drink without difficulty for granted.

 Dysphagia is a disorder which impacts the ability of an individual to swallow.

-It can affect the oral cavity, pharynx, esophagus, or gastroesophageal junction.
+It can affect the oral cavity, pharynx, esophagus, or gastroesophageal junction, which is the border between your oesophagus and stomach.

 Individuals with dysphagia may lose the ability to enjoy food and drinks which they previously ate or drank without issue.